BradGunnerSGT/roadhomeband/source/band/index.markdown

 {% img left /band/mark.jpg %}
 ##Mark McCoy - Drums and Percussion
-Mark was born and raised in San Antonio and has played drums and percussion in several bands throughout the years, ranging from the “heavy lounge” of Gnat King Kong to funk to rock to country.
+[Mark McCoy](http://markmccoy.us "Mark's Blog") was born and raised in San Antonio and has played drums and percussion in several bands throughout the years, ranging from the “heavy lounge” of Gnat King Kong to funk to rock to country.
 Mark plays Gretsch drums, Vic Firth sticks, and Paiste cymbals.